- Complimentary cold buffet

-Emirates Business Class Lounge bottom line
+Emirates Business Class Lounge DXB bottom line

-Overall, the Emirates Business Class Lounge at Dubai Airport Terminal 3 Concourse B is a real treat and easily one of the best business class lounges in the world.
+The Emirates Business Class Lounge at Dubai Airport Terminal 3 Concourse B is a real treat and easily one of the best business class lounges in the world.

 The sheer size of the facility may not be a novelty anymore (the Concourse A lounge is even larger), the décor might occasionally be a bit kitschy, and the showers may disappoint.
 But the variety of spaces, the breadth of amenities, and the outstanding food and beverage selection make this lounge a destination in itself.
 Enjoy!